-- 10:50 Questions and Discussion - 10:55 Discussion: How can we best advance the Resource Nexus in international standards Moderated by Prof. Dr. Edeltraud Guenther & Prof. Dr. Serena Coetzee, UNU-FLORES, Dresden, Germany - 11:25 Conclusions and outlook to continuation of the side event
+- 10:50 Questions and Discussion - 10:55 Discussion: How can we best advance the Resource Nexus in international standards Moderated by Prof. Dr. Edeltraud Guenther & Prof. Dr. Serena Coetzee, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES), Dresden, Germany - 11:25 Conclusions and outlook to continuation of the side event